CSCAR/workshop-stata-intro/stata_markdown/03-data-management.md

 they all represent numeric variables.
 String variables are represented as `str##` where the `##` represent the number of characters that the string can be, e.g. `str18` shows that `make` has a maximum of 18 letters.
 (This limit is irrelevant, again, see [`compress`](#compress) for details.)

-The "display format" column cotains format information about each variable which only control how the variables are displayed in data view.
+The "display format" column contains format information about each variable which only control how the variables are displayed in data view.
 For the most part you can ignore these and leave them at the default, though you may need to work with this if you have date or time information.
 For further details see